Calculate exact paint needed for 12x12, 10x10, or any custom room size. Get instant results in gallons with coverage tips.

 Enter your room measurements to calculate paint needed

-1 gallon typically covers 350-400 square feet with one coat
+1 gallon typically covers 350-400 square feet with one coat.
+Coverage varies by paint type, surface texture, and application method.

 For a 12x12 room with 8-foot walls, you'll need about 2 gallons of paint for two coats on the walls.
 If painting the ceiling, add approximately 0.5 gallons for a total of 2.5 gallons.